-Sistema Scotland has been the subject of four
+Sistema Scotland has been the subject of five

 independent research studies which look at the impact of our Big Noise Programmes on the children and young people who participate.

-The latest study has been carried out by Glasgow Centre for Population Health and was published in March 2019.
+The latest study has been carried out by the University of Dundee and was published in November 2021.

 Click here to read more.

-Through their research, the Glasgow Centre for Population Health found that there are seven main areas of a child’s life that can be positively affected by attending Big Noise:
+Through their long-term research (since 2013), the Glasgow Centre for Population Health has found that there are seven main areas of a child’s life that can be positively affected by attending Big Noise:

 - Educational: Concentration, listening, co-ordination, language development, school attendance, school outcomes.